Hoyasumii/bee-movie/README.md

 Wait, Barry!

-We're headed into some lightn
+We're headed into some lightni